flyboy85749/Giphy/README.md

 ## Usage

 This site is a fun way for the user to add some of their favorite things, and then see a button created with that topic.
-Plus, when they click on the button, ten images of that particular subject appear below the list of items.
-Once the images appear, the user can also click on the still image to make it animate.
+Plus, when they click on the button, ten images of that particular subject appear below the list of items, each in an individual card display.
+Once the images appear, the user can also click on the still images to make them animate.

 ## Languages Used
 Html, css, javascript, jquery, Bootstrap, ajax, Giphy API